 In such an atmosphere, how was the Slave Power of the South overcome?
-Bringing together the first and second emancipations brings to the fore aspects of the antislavery struggle in the United States that rendered it even more profoundly important than we had thought.
-In particular, it highlights the seminal, underappreciated role that enslaved and free people of African descent played in bringing about slavery’s demise.
+Bringing together the first and second emancipations highlights aspects of the antislavery struggle in the United States that rendered it even more profoundly important than we had thought.
+In particular, it foregrounds the seminal, underappreciated role that enslaved and free people of African descent played in bringing about slavery’s demise.

 Everywhere, of course, slaves resisted their enslavement, at times through collective, violent rebellion.
 In the United States, though, the presence of a large white settler population challenged slave resistance more than occured elsewhere.
 But the presence of a large population of unenslaved people of African descent — who, unlike as in many other parts of the Atlantic, closely identified with the enslaved — offset this disadvantage, aiding the cause of freedom immeasurably.
 Free black activists such as David Walker, Maria Stewart, and Frederick Douglass occupied the liminal ground between slavery and freedom.
 They suffered the indignities of caste degradation, but also enjoyed the benefits of participating, albeit precariously, in a society that conceded them fragile freedoms of speech and assembly.
 This group formed a critical nexus between the enslaved, who had no voice in formal politics, and a public culture that prized the principle of liberty.

 Inspired by black activists, William Lloyd began publishing The Liberator in 1831.